 President & CEO

-Liza W. Beth is a seasoned communications and public relations professional with a passion for working in the cultural sector.
-As director of communications at Chorus America, she leads organizational branding initiatives and content creation for print, online and social media channels.
-She has worked in both the nonprofit arts and publishing worlds, and, before relocating to Washington, DC, held the position of director of marketing and communications at Children’s Theatre of Charlotte, one of the nation’s leading theatres for young audiences.
-Beth graduated from Tufts University with a bachelor’s degree in English and Art History
+Liza W. Beth is a seasoned communications professional with a passion for working in the cultural sector.
+She served as director of communications at Chorus America for four years before taking on her current role in the fall of 2016.
+She has worked in both the nonprofit arts and publishing worlds, and, before relocating to Washington DC, held the position of director of marketing and communications at Children’s Theatre of Charlotte, one of the nation’s leading theatres for young audiences.
+Beth graduated from Tufts University with a bachelor’s degree in English and Art History.

 Edmund W. Stawick is Chorus America's director of technology and webmaster.
 An experienced and award-winning applications/website designer and developer, Stawick has more than 32 years of computer and technology know-how.
 From 1984 to 1997 he worked for LEGI-SLATE, Inc., an online publisher of information about Congress and the federal government that offered a broad range of legislative, regulatory, and related news content.
 In 1997, Stawick left LEGI-SLATE to start a career in photography.
 When he joined Chorus America in 2010, Stawick had spent 13 years shooting and marketing his photographs, and acting as website designer/developer and computer consultant for a variety of businesses, nonprofit organizations, and individuals.
 Stawick’s interest in and appreciation of choral singing began in grade school, and he sang throughout his high school and college years.
 After moving to the DC area in 1980, Stawick joined the University of Maryland Chorus and spent the next 20 years singing with them in local venues as well as more far-flung locations, including New York, London, Dresden, Berlin, Moscow, and Paris.
 Since 2001, Stawick has been with the Maryland-based chamber chorus, VOICES XXI.